 Attending to the multiplicity of facet models available in the personality literature and the resurgence of narrow constructs as relevant units of analysis to describe personality and to predict important life outcomes, we strove to develop a comprehensive measure of personality facets which covers the content of the Big Five domains to a major extent.

 This novel measure is an adaptation of items from the International Personality Item Pool (IPIP; Goldberg, 2006) to a more concise measure of personality traits with a focus on narrow facets.
 An antecedent to this study can be found in MacCann et al. (2009), where part of the stimuli set presented here was used in order to design a measure of conscientiousness containing a maximum number of relevant facets.
 This research extends MacCann et al. (2009) to all Big Five domains.
 Furthermore, the inventory presented here has been developed with the scope of being open source, by making it available to researchers and practitioners at no cost; and with the intention of facilitating internationally usage by testing its applicability in two different cultures.
+Furthermore, the same taxonomy has been used in a different study, albeit with a different set of items (Ziegler et al., 2019).
+In that study, the authors compare this taxonomy with other important taxonomies of Big Five personality.

+It has to be noted that proposing such a higher number of facets requires evidence to support the usefulness of each facet (Siegling et al., 2015).
+At the same time, it is also clear that such an endeavor must be considered as permanent work in progress.
+Within this paper we will test the idea that facets outperform domain scores with regard to amount of criterion variance explained.
+Moreover, we will use the approach suggested by Rosenbusch et al. 2020, and test the content similarity of our facet items with scales uploaded in a data bank.
+Importantly, this data bank contains the IPIP scales and keys.
+This way we can avoid jingle-jangle fallacies.

 In order to evidence its applicability among cultures, this research has been conducted in two studies using two independent samples from two different countries: the USA and Germany.
 In the first study, using the US sample, we empirically defined a facet model, selected items, and tested the facets’ psychometric properties with regard to factorial validity evidence, internal consistency, and test-criterion correlations.
 In Study 2, we replicated the findings with a German sample, and further tested the measurement equivalence of the suggested models.
 Methods and results sections are presented separately for each study.
 General discussion and conclusion sections are provided at the end of this manuscript.